echavemann/tree-racing/race2/README.md

 ## SCORING

 The exact scoring breakdown will not be revealed prior to the race.
 However, the following measurements will be considered:
 Hyperparameter optimization time.
 Mean Train time.
 Mean Inference time.
 Train-Test-Split Accuracy.
+Each metric will be calculated as the average number of standard deviations each tree is from the highest scoring time in that category - with the lowest value being 0.
+Lowest weighted score will win.

 Additionally, 4 configurations will be provided 24 hours before the beginning of the race - you must confirm your tree can run correctly and prove that those 4 configurations are being applied to qualify for racing.

-## Submission
+## SUBMISSION

 The file `tree.hpp` has been provided, outlining the required API you must implement.
 The exact submission code will be released at a later date, but the general flow is as follows: